 I’m planning a baby shower for my sister the weekend after Halloween, and even though she can’t imbibe, the rest of us needn’t suffer, right?
-A cocktail is must if I’m going to survive drinking who-knows-what out of baby bottles or building diaper cakes.
+A cocktail is a must if I’m going to survive drinking who-knows-what out of baby bottles or building diaper cakes.
 This cocktail seemed genius to me – it’s a pretty color!
 It’s easy to make!
 There’s even a sprig of rosemary to add some class!

 But you will be shocked (shocked!) to hear that a cocktail famous from its role in the movie Rosemary’s Baby didn’t go over so well with the mom-to-be.
 Oh well, I guess we’ll enjoy it Halloween night instead.
 Or my birthday, which is two days before.
 It’s always fun to have a Halloween-themed party, and this cocktail is perfect.